PropranololReturn to Propranolol overview

 - Propranolol tablets may not be suitable for you if you have problems eating some sugars or dairy (milk-based) foods, as they contain lactose.

-- Some propranolol tablets may contain some colours that can cause an allergic reaction.
+- Some propranolol tablets may contain colours that can cause an allergic reaction.

-- Talk to your pharmacist or doctor if you are allergic to aspirin or any food additives.
+- Talk to your pharmacist or doctor if you are allergic to any food additives.

 - Propranolol long-acting capsules contain gelatine and this may be a problem if you don't eat meat.